-6.B Solution #B: PLMN Access and Mobility within a Country

-6.B.1 Description

-This is a candidate solution for Key Issues #13, #X and #Y. The solution is intended to complement Solution #A though might be adapted (less preferably) when Solution #A is only partially supported – e.g. with regenerative SVs with a non-split architecture.

-6.B.1.1 Initial PLMN Access
+6.12.2.6 Initial PLMN Access

 It is normally required that when a UE initially accesses a country specific PLMN that the PLMN is in the same country as the UE.
-A solution to support this is shown in Figure 6.B.1.1-1 and is based on existing PLMN initial access procedures as described in 3GPP TS 38.300 [9] and 3GPP TS 23.502 [3].
+A procedure to support this is shown in Figure 6.12.2.6-1 and is based on existing PLMN initial access procedures as described in 3GPP TS 38.300 [9] and 3GPP TS 23.502 [3].
 Parts which are different to existing procedures are shown in red.
-The main differences are use of a UE location capability to provide a current UE location to an sNB or sNB-CU and an ability of an sNB or sNB-CU to determine whether the UE location is inside the country supported by the sNB or sNB-CU.
+The main differences are use of a UE location capability to provide a current UE location to an sNB or sNB-CU and an ability of an sNB or sNB-CU to determine which country the UE is located in.
+It is assumed that the UE is trusted, i.e. that it provides correct UE location information to the network..